Support our Nonprofit Magazine!

 To be clear, there is nothing wrong with a posting nice photo.
 The problem doesn’t lie within the photo itself; it lies within how we respond to the images we see.

-After that night, I began to get the feeling that maybe I wasn’t alone, and, just maybe, my perception of what others’ were experiencing so far this Holiday season may not actually line up with reality.
+After that night, I began to get the feeling that maybe I wasn’t alone, and, just maybe, my perception of what others were experiencing this holiday season may not line up with reality.

-Additionally, many felt there were more activities to do than they had time, energy, or even interest for.
+Additionally, many felt there were more activities to do than they had time, energy, or even interest in.

-I wonder if this has less to do with how things actually are and more to do with our own expectations and comparisons based on how we think they should be.
+I began to wonder if how we feel about the holidays has less to do with how things actually are and more to do with our expectations of how they should be based on comparison.

-The real problem, I said, is that we hold on to this unrealistic idea that Christmas is meant to be perfect.
+The real problem, I said, is that we hold on to this unrealistic ideal that the holidays are meant to be perfect.

 We use phrases like “most wonderful” and compare real life to what we hear in a catchy jingle.

-However, we need to let go of this notion and acknowledge the reality that The Holidays are hella stressful, are filled with family and relational dynamics, overwhelming schedules, and shopping lists with a deadline.
+We need to let go of this notion and acknowledge the reality that The holidays are hella stressful and are filled with family and relational dynamics, overwhelming schedules, shopping lists and deadlines.

 If we can let go of comparison this holiday season, then we can embrace gratitude for the little moments of joy and wonder: like stumbling upon that perfect gift, taking that first sip of eggnog, or falling onto the couch at the end of a long, stressful day, and losing ourselves in the glowing lights.